h2r/GHOST/RAYMARCH_ROUTE_A.md

   confusion).
 PENDING: confirm flipU holds under multi-angle orbit + matches reality; if so, bake `flipU=true, flipV=false` into `BuildForSpotBodyCamera`/defaults (supersedes Step 0).
 If it drifts under orbit, a flip is masking a ray-direction bug — debug instead.
+- 2026-06-09: Reviewed `RAYMARCH_REVIEW_CHECKLIST.md`.
+Verified all six claims against the code: all valid (R5 partial).
+Added tracked items R1–R6 under "Review items".
+Notable: R1 (pack pass ignores `flipU/flipV` while the model honors them → possible data/model desync) may be entangled with the open orientation reconciliation, and R2 (view-camera ray starts `_Near` beyond the near plane) is a real ray-origin bug masked by the self-consistent identity test.